toshimaru/auto-author-assign/README.md

   assign-author:
     runs-on: ubuntu-latest
     steps:
       - uses: toshimaru/auto-author-assign@v1.6.0

 ```

-## Use your token
+## Use your own token

 You can specify your own token.